pindio58/employee_app/README.md

 ## About the application

-This is the actual implementation of a sample employee project provided on Oracle's official [site](https://docs.oracle.com/database/121/TDDDG/sample_app.htm#TDDDG301).
+This is the implementation of a sample employee project provided on Oracle's official [site](https://docs.oracle.com/database/121/TDDDG/sample_app.htm#TDDDG301).
 The application is intended for two kinds of users in a company:

 * Typical users (managers of employees)
 * Application administrators

-### Tools/technologies used:
+#### Tools/technologies used

 * SQL Developer
 * livesql provided by Oracle
 * Oracle 10g, which is lightweight, was run on Docker [image](https://hub.docker.com/r/sandersliu/docker-oracle-xe-10g).

-### Purpose of the Application
+#### Purpose of the Application

 **Typical users can do the following:**